Wager Mutiny: The voyage of Speedwell

 Speedwell and the cutter turned around and sailed south.
-The journey was arduous and food was in very short supply.
-On 3 November the cutter parted company; this was serious as she was needed for inshore foraging work.
-By now Bulkley was despairing of the men aboard the schooner; most were in the advanced stages of starvation, exposed in a desperately cold, open boat, and had lapsed into apathy.
-Some days later they had good news, sighting the cutter and rejoining it.
+The journey was arduous, and food was in very short supply.
+On 3 November, the cutter parted company; this was serious, as she was needed for inshore foraging.
+By now, Bulkeley was despairing of the men aboard the schooner; most were in the advanced stages of starvation, exposed in a desperately cold, open boat, and had lapsed into apathy.
+Some days later, they had good news: they sighted the cutter and rejoined it.
 Soon after, at night, she broke loose from her consort's tow line, with one man who was sleeping on it, and was wrecked on the coast.
 Of the eighty-one men who had departed about two weeks before, ten had already perished.
 The following day, eleven men requested to be cast out there rather than continue in the seemingly doomed trip.
-Bulkeley and Baynes drafted a certificate for the Lords of the Admiralty, stating that they had willingly made the decision and indemnified “all persons from ever being called to an account for putting us on shore.”.
+Bulkeley and Baynes drafted a certificate for the Lords of the Admiralty, stating that they had willingly made the decision and indemnified "all persons from ever being called to an account for putting us on shore".
 Sixty men remained aboard Speedwell.
-Eventually the schooner entered the Strait of Magellan, in monstrous seas which threatened the boat with every swell.
+Eventually, the schooner entered the Strait of Magellan, in monstrous seas which threatened the boat with every swell.
 Men were dying from starvation regularly.
-Some days after exiting the Strait, the boat moved closer to land in order to take in water and hunt for food.
-Later, as the last of their supplies were being taken on board, Bulkley made sail, abandoning eight men on the desolate shore 300 miles south of Buenos Aires.
-For the second time he would abandon men to a seemingly certain death, only to confront some of them back in England years later; three of the party he left behind, after much exertion, made it back to England alive.
+Some days after exiting the Strait, the boat moved closer to land to take in water and hunt for food.
+Later, as the last of their supplies were being taken on board, Bulkeley made sail, abandoning eight men on the desolate shore 300 miles south of Buenos Aires.
+For the second time, he would abandon men to a seemingly certain death, only to confront some of them back in England years later; three of the party he left behind, after much exertion, made it back to England alive.
 Only thirty-three men remained aboard Speedwell.

 Eventually, and after a brief stop at a Portuguese outpost on the River Plate, where the crew were fleeced by the locals for meagre provisions and cheated by a priest who disappeared with their fowling pieces (shotguns) on the promise of returning with game, Speedwell set sail once more.
 On 28 January 1742, it sighted Rio Grande, after a journey of over two thousand miles in an open boat over fifteen weeks.
-Of the eighty-one men who set off from the island, thirty arrived at Rio in a desperate condition and one those thirty, the carpenter William Oram, died soon after the landed.
+Of the eighty-one men who set off from the island, thirty arrived at Rio in a desperate condition and one of those thirty, the carpenter William Oram, died soon after they landed.